-In this brief tutorial, you will learn how to add a column to a dataframe in R. More specifically, you will learn 1) to add a column using base R (i.e., by using the $-operator and brackets, 2) add a column using the add_column() function (i.e., from tibble), 3) add multiple columns, and 4) to add columns from one dataframe to another.
+In this brief tutorial, you will learn how to add a column to a dataframe in R. More specifically, you will learn 1) to add a column using base R (i.e., by using the $-operator and brackets, 2) to add a column using the add_column() function (i.e., from tibble), 3) to add multiple columns, and 4) to add columns from one dataframe to another.

 how to add a column to a dataframe in r